-Ian Somerhalder, Nikki Reed Puts An End To Feuding Rumors With Nina Dobrev
+Ian Somerhalder, Nikki Reed Put An End To Feuding Rumors With Nina Dobrev

 A photo posted by iansomerhalder (@iansomerhalder) on

-“After years of websites pretending these two badass ladies knew each other well and baseless, false information of back stabbing and hatred from low-brow websites filled the minds and hearts of fans… They finally were able to get together for their first real dinner,” the TVD hottie wrote.
+“After years of websites pretending these two badass ladies knew each other well and baseless, false information of back stabbing and hatred from low-brow websites filled the minds and hearts of fans… They finally were able to get together for their first real dinner,” the TVD actor wrote.
 “Let’s finish this series with respect and kindness and continue that in our lives.
 I think it’s time.
 What do think?”

 Nina, on the other hand, posted a chill photo with the couple, saying how good it was to catch up with “Team Somereed,” even referring to the couple as “goofballs.”